Bayern Munich confirm Coutinho out at least two weeks after ankle surgery | Goal.com

 The Brazil international had surgery to remove loose fragments in his right ankle joint, with the Bundesliga club confirming the procedure was a success.

-Coutinho, who is on a season-long loan at Bayern from Barcelona, contributing nine goals and eight assists in 32 appearances, will begin his recovery programme in 14 days.
+Coutinho, who is on a season-long loan at Bayern from Barcelona and has contributed nine goals and eight assists in 32 appearances, will begin his recovery programme in 14 days.

 The 27-year-old may not miss any matches, however, as it is still unclear when the campaign will resume in Germany following the coronavirus outbreak that has halted most football across Europe.